MS-PINPOINT/mindGlide/README.md

 a custom script, please make sure you overwrite teh `entrypoint`.
 For example, to run bash and get into the container, you can run the following command:

-`docker run -it --entrypoint bash armaneshaghi/mind-glide:latest`
+`docker run -it --entrypoint bash mspinpoint/mindglide:may2024`

 ### Shared models

-Several trained models are shared in the `models` directory.
+Trained models are shared in the `models` directory.
-They are trained on the datasets explained in the paper (link to be added upon publication).
+They are trained on the datasets explained in the paper [**Nature Communications (2025)**](https://www.nature.com/articles/s41467-025-58274-8#citeas).

 Tailored models for extermely low quality data, that is MRI data with disproportionate small FOV, and large gaps between slices are shared separetly.
 The following table provides